jolantahuba/YT-Backup/README.md

 - Compare created CSV file with current playlist
   - Check what videos have been added or removed (also changed to private)
   - Download changes between your file and current playlist
-- Update your backup file with current data

 ### Private playlists